 If you, like many others, run a staging server with minimal requirements, you should upgrade the server before launching the scan.

-You could also adjustment and throttle the settings of the automated vulnerability scanner in order to limit the number of parallel requests and connections done during the scan, or introduce a delay between each request that is sent.
+You could also adjust and throttle the settings of the automated vulnerability scanner in order to limit the number of parallel requests and connections done during the scan, or introduce a delay between each request that is sent.

 If you are forced to scan your production environment, you might also want to pause the scan during peak hours, so as not to affect users using the web application.